SaivaibhavKs1/TeamTrekker/README.md

 ### Install & Setup

-To setup and install Attendance Management System project, follow the below steps:
+To setup and install TeamTrekker project, follow the below steps:
 - Clone this project by the command:

 ```